mahak-m/codeChronicles-Game/README.md

 This game was created by four people (Mahak, Hia, Dhvani, Kanupreet) working in a scrum team.

-This is the design document, which outlines the user stories, acceptance criteria, design patterns, UML diagrams and implementation details: https://github.com/mahak-m/codeChronicles-Game/blob/main/DesignDocument.pdf
+This is the design document, which includes the user stories, acceptance criteria, design patterns, UML diagrams and implementation details involved in creating this game: https://github.com/mahak-m/codeChronicles-Game/blob/main/DesignDocument.pdf

-This is the project report, which outlines the
+This is the project report, which outlines the project documentation and provides a detailed overview of sprints 1-4: https://github.com/mahak-m/codeChronicles-Game/blob/main/ProjectReport.pdf

 <h2>Project Screenshots:</h2>